 None of these are necessary to start streaming on Twitch, yet they are often the prime motivation for so many people to get into Twitch more seriously.

 The primary activity itself, streaming, does not require you to become an affiliate nor a partner.
 What’s more, you can enjoy a plethora of lucrative benefits from your stream’s popularity, such as getting donations from your fans or selling your brand’s merchandise, so what’s all this hype about?

-The difference between Twitch affiliate and partner revolves around the size of a particular channel and the level of quality it offers to the platform.
+The difference between a Twitch affiliate and a partner revolves around the size of a particular channel and the level of quality it offers to the platform.
 Affiliate vs partner Twitch ranks are necessary steps for getting the most out of your streaming experience.